 All the major aspects of Aikido are clearly laid out in this beautiful beginner’s guide to Aikido.
-Illustrated with over 100 photographs and illustrations using a clever “page per topic” format, it’s ideal for the newcomer to the art or for those just curious about Aikido.
+Illustrated with over 100 photographs and illustrations using a clever “page per topic” format, it’s ideal for the newcomer to Morihei Ueshiba’s beautiful martial art, or for those just curious about Aikido as a martial art.
 Highly recommended by some of the most senior Aikido practitioners around.
 Nicely presented in a sophisticated A4 “Coffee Table Book” style.
 Great value for money.

 From the Publisher

 From the Inside Flap

 “A useful book with beginners in mind”

 – Ken Cottier, Shihan, 6th dan So hombu